Traditional Ways

 Contemporary Ways

 Chapter two observes how “the good is only the bad“, “the beautiful is only the ugly” and “something and nothing produce each other“.
 Does this make sense?
-Correlations: Using Yin and Yang to Pop Preconceptions is a practical techniques to help you deepen that perceptual leap.
+Correlations is a practical technique to help you deepen that perceptual leap.

 We can improve our chances of seeing what makes us tick by considering human characteristics as symptoms of underlying causes.
 Naturally, such causes are likewise the result of yet deeper causes, right on down to…???